McMenemy/optimyze/README.md

 **objective:** Allow user to view and search all public optimizations.

-- [ ] Make browse view by dynamically un-mounting un-needed components from dashboard view.
+- [ ] Make browse view by dynamically unmounting non-needed components from dashboard view.

 ### Phase 8: Styling Cleanup and Seeding (1 day)